nickbartram/citi-bike-tableau/Report.md

 # Citibike Story Written Analysis (Module 18 Challenge: citi-bike-tableau)

 The is a written analysis of a Tableau presentation.
 This written analysis mostly describes slides in a Tableau presentation, and a large amount of the written analysis here comes from those slides.
-This written analysis is complimentary to the Tableau Public workbook accessed here: [link to workbook](https://public.tableau.com/views/citibike_tableau_final/CitibikeStory?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
+This written analysis is complimentary to the Tableau Public workbook accessed here: [link to Tableau Public](https://public.tableau.com/views/citibike_tableau_final/CitibikeStory?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

 ## **The Map with Everything**: